vaishali-khandwala17/LearningRepo/poetry_project_structure/README.md

 # Project Structure Generator

-`project_structure_generator` is a Python package that automatically creates a predefined directory structure for a backend project.
+`project_structure_generator_vaishali` is a Python package that automatically creates a predefined directory structure for a backend project.
 This tool helps you quickly set up the necessary folders and `__init__.py` files for a Python project.

 ## Features